Reading Time: 6 minutes

 Treatment for Meth Addicts

-There is no one-size-fits-all approach to meth addiction treatment that will be guaranteed to work for every individual who is addicted to methamphetamine.
-In fact, what works for one may be totally ineffective for the next individual and in some cases, it will take multiple different approaches to meth addiction treatment before finding one that really is effective and works.
-Successful meth addiction treatment consists of detox, cognitive-behavioral therapy, counseling and support in an environment where methamphetamine is strictly prohibited to help prevent the risk of relapse.
+There is no one-size-fits-all approach to meth addiction treatment.
+In fact, what works for one may be totally ineffective for the next person and in some cases, it may take multiple approaches before finding one that is effective.
+Successful meth addiction treatment consists of detox, cognitive-behavioral therapy, counseling and support in a highly structured environment that is free of drug use.

-- Inpatient meth addiction treatment which provides around-the-clock support, guidance, medical care and monitoring in a controlled environment such as a hospital setting or treatment center that you will live in for the duration of treatment.
+- Inpatient meth addiction treatment provides around-the-clock support, guidance, medical care and monitoring in a controlled environment such as a hospital setting or treatment center, in which an individual stays for the duration of treatment.

-- Outpatient meth addiction treatment which provides limited monitoring, guidance and support on an outpatient, as needed, basis.
+- Outpatient meth addiction treatment provides limited monitoring, guidance and support on an outpatient, as-needed basis.
 These programs are usually 1 to 2 times per week unless you enter into a more intensive program.

-When choosing between these programs, inpatient rehab programs are specifically effective for individuals who are suffering from a co-occurring disorder, such as anxiety, who lack emotional support at home, and who have not succeeded with outpatient treatment before.
-If you do have a lot of support at home, and are otherwise healthy in mind and body outpatient treatment may be sufficient to help you overcome addiction to meth.
+When choosing between these programs, inpatient rehab programs are best for individuals who are suffering from a co-occurring disorder, such as anxiety, who lack emotional support at home and who have not succeeded with outpatient treatment before.
+If you have good support at home and are otherwise healthy in mind and body, outpatient treatment may be sufficient to help you overcome addiction to meth.

-Recovering from meth addiction is a challenging process at best but it is possible.
-In order for meth addiction treatment to truly be successful, the addict must be ready to get clean and sober and must make a commitment to his or her sobriety.
-Research has shown that successful meth addiction treatment takes a bit longer than many other methods of addiction treatment so it’s important for the recovering addict to realize that the process of recovering could take many months, weeks or even potentially years in order to fully run its course.
+Recovering from meth addiction is a challenging process at best, but it is possible.
+For meth addiction treatment to truly be successful, the addict must be ready to get clean and sober and must commit to his or her sobriety.
+Research has shown that successful meth addiction treatment takes a bit longer than many other methods of addiction treatment, so it’s important for the recovering addict to understand that the process of recovery could take many weeks, months or potentially years.

-With each day of sobriety, the chance of relapse sinks a little bit more.
-Recovering addicts often hit the “recovery wall” anywhere from about a month and half to four months into their treatment.
-It is during this time that the recovering addict is very likely to relapse because of physiological changes that occur within them which often lead to an increased urge or desire to use methamphetamine.
-Once past this point in recovery, most addicts will find that the process of staying sober and saying “no” to meth becomes a little bit easier.
+With each day of sobriety, the chance of relapse lessens.
+Recovering addicts often hit the “recovery wall” anywhere from about a month and a half to four months into their treatment.
+It is during this time that the recovering addict is very likely to relapse because of physiological changes that occur, which often lead to an increased urge or desire to use methamphetamine.
+Once past this recovery point, most addicts will find that the process of staying sober and saying “no” to meth becomes a little bit easier.

 Specific Treatment Approaches

-While in treatment, there are some specific behavioral and cognitive therapies and other approaches that are used to help recovering meth addicts overcome their addictions and have the motivation to continue recovery.
+While in treatment, some specific approaches are used to help recovering meth addicts overcome their addictions and have the motivation to stay clean.

-- Relationship Counseling: This involves the inclusion of families and other loved ones in the treatment process.
-It is important for methamphetamine addiction treatment to do this, and any programs will have sessions with addicts and their loved ones to help motivate and understand the need for recovery.
+- Relationship Counseling: This involves the inclusion of families and other loved ones in the treatment process because methamphetamine addiction affects everyone around the addict.

 - Pharmacotherapy: Medications may be used during the withdrawal stage to help individuals cope with the symptoms.
 In addition to this, medications for co-occurring disorders such as anxiety or depression may be needed.
 It is common for substance abusers to be affected by mental health problems, and these must be dealt with for recovery efforts to be effective.

-- Contingency Management: Using a system of rewards, whether points that can be redeemed, vouchers, coupons, or other things that can be used to reward positive behaviors is very effective in treating meth addiction.
+- Contingency Management: Using a system of rewards, whether points that can be redeemed, vouchers, coupons or others, which can be used to reward positive behaviors, is very effective in treating meth addiction.
 Rewards may be most effective when used often and especially in the early stages of treatment.

 - Drug Screening: Screening for meth is important at all stages of treatment, and is an effective way of ensuring the efficacy of treatment, especially when used with contingency management.

-- Trauma-informed Therapy: This type of therapy will focus on any trauma that may have led to meth addiction and any kind of trauma that may have resulted from the abuse of meth.
+- Trauma-informed Therapy: This type of therapy will focus on any trauma that may have led to meth addiction.
 Recognizing these traumas as triggers for relapse is effective in helping prevent relapse.

 - Cognitive Behavioral Therapy: CBT works to identify thought and behavior patterns as well as beliefs and perceptions that lead to drug use.
-Once identified, counselors work to help individuals change those patterns to avoid their leading into drug use.
+Once identified, counselors work to help individuals change those patterns to avoid them leading to drug use.

 - Exercise and Nutrition: Maintaining a healthy and balanced lifestyle is important in recovery and is best when incorporated into all stages of treatment.